sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 The trace of node 19, which has a high ESS, looks like a "hairy caterpillar".
 Instead, the one for node 11, which has a low ESS, does not.
 Visual inspection of a trace plot usually gives a sense of whether the parameter has an adequate ESS without calculating it.
 Note that both traces are trendless, that is, the traces oscillate around a mean value (the posterior mean).
-If you see a persistend trend in the trace (such as an increase or a decrease), that most likely means that the MCMC did not converge to the posterior and needs a longer burn-in period.
+If you see a persistent trend in the trace (such as an increase or a decrease), that most likely means that the MCMC did not converge to the posterior and needs a longer burn-in period.